McGranahanLab/mhc-hammer/docs/mhc_reference_files.md

 # Creating the MHC reference files

-The reference files used by MHC Hammer are created from data downloaded from the IMGT database and avaliable in the assets folder of the MHC Hammer git repository.
+The reference files used by MHC Hammer are created from sequence data downloaded from the IMGT database.
+The MHC Hammer reference files are avaliable in the assets folder of the git repository.
 The instructions to recreate these files are below.

 ### Clone this repo
 The scripts to create the MHC Hammer references are included in this repo.